butterlabel/Is-It-TypeCon-Yet/README.md

 # Is-It-TypeCon-Yet

-Website source for the isittypeconyet site
+Source for the isittypeconyet.com site

-That's all there is.
+That’s all there is.